TheCedarPrince/thecedarprince.github.io/notes/05022022171845-telehealth-global-emergencies.md

++++
-@def title = "Telehealth for global emergencies: Implications for coronavirus disease 2019 (COVID-19)"
-@def slug = "05022022171845-telehealth-global-emergencies"
+title = "Telehealth for global emergencies: Implications for coronavirus disease 2019 (COVID-19)" slug = "05022022171845-telehealth-global-emergencies"
-@def tags = ["bibliography", "covid", "telehealth", "clinician", "unwillingness", "remittance", "archive"]
-@def description = "A great summary of how telehealth interventions can be used both in the COVID-19 pandemic and in general"

-@def rss_title = "Telehealth for global emergencies: Implications for coronavirus disease 2019 (COVID-19)"
-@def rss_description = "A great summary of how telehealth interventions can be used both in the COVID-19 pandemic and in general"
-@def rss_pubdate = Date(2022, 5, 2)
+tags = ["bibliography", "covid", "telehealth", "clinician", "unwillingness", "remittance", "archive"] description = "A great summary of how telehealth interventions can be used both in the COVID-19 pandemic and in general" rss_title = "Telehealth for global emergencies: Implications for coronavirus disease 2019 (COVID-19)" rss_description = "A great summary of how telehealth interventions can be used both in the COVID-19 pandemic and in general" rss_pubdate = Date(2022, 5, 2)
++++

 Telehealth for global emergencies: Implications for coronavirus disease 2019 (COVID-19)